 Case studies help buyers understand how they could use and benefit from your product from someone who was once in the same position.
 Including a customer testimonial in a case study provides another source of truth for buyers making a decision.

 Having a few case studies on hand for each potential buyer also demonstrates professionalism on the part of the sales rep.

-Internal statistics on product success Internal statistics help make your sales reps’ claims about added value concrete to the buyer.
+Internal statistics help make your sales reps’ claims about added value concrete to the buyer.
 Having a one-pager with top-line statistics about the specific performance of your product shows leads your sales team has done their homework.

 Internal product statistics must be consistent across the company, though.
 It’s important to continuously update your internal statistics: continually referencing one great internal survey from 5 years ago could be a red flag for a potential buyer.